ABOUT US

 Thomas Strahan Company

-In 1866 Thomas Strahan started distributing European wallhangings in the US.
-On one of his trips to Europe he convinced an English block printer to emigrate to Boston, and in the early 1880's he launched his own collection and print works.
-The company contiued block printing up until labor shortages during World War Two made this form of wallpaper printing unfeasible.
-Most of the over 12,000 designs were printed on either 8 or 12 color surface printing machines imported from England.
-At the height of production they had 5 surface printers running, the oldest of which was a Waldron machine manufactured in England in 1886.
-This printing press and some of the others were being used right up to the time the Chelsea Mill closed in 2003.
-The plant was located in Chelsea Ma., it was a 3 story building, occupying a full block, which was built by Strahan in 1903 and was occupied by the company until 2003 when the old frame building was torn down for urban renewal.
+In 1866, Thomas Strahan began distribution of European wallhangings in the United States.
+During a trip to Europe, Thomas convinced an English block-printer to emigrate to Boston, and in the early 1880's, he launched his own collection and print-works.
+The company continued block-printing until labor shortages during World War II made this form of wallpaper printing unfeasible.
+Most of the 12,000+ designs were printed on either 8- or 12-color surface-printing machines imported from England.
+At the height of production, they operated 5 surface-printers, the oldest of which being a Waldron Machine manufactured in England during the 1880s.
+These printing presses were used until the Chelsea Mill closed in 2003.

 Thomas Strahan